 The sexual undercurrents of the novel were also interesting, and reflected the great sexuality of the original play, with the use of strawberries in this novel clearly representing sexuality and love, as the handkerchief represents these things in Shakespeare’s play.

 I really liked the use of characters in this novel, and I thought that the way that each character was created using the character traits suggested in the play made the novel really enjoyable.
 As an example, the use of Blanca to represent the Courtesan Bianca shows a great amount of detail and research, with Blanca being incredibly attention-seeking, constantly showing off her mid-drift, for example, thus showing the links between the original play and the novel, but the way that Chevalier managed to put the characters into the more modern-day context.

-The only thing I would say that was slightly disappointing was that, in the play, you can’t help but admire Iago for his cunning and meticulous planning, whereas in this book, there was, for me, no admiration for Ian, only hatred, and so clearly the character representing Iago in this novel was less two-sided than the Iago of the original.
+The only thing I would say that was slightly disappointing was that in the play, you can’t help but admire Iago for his cunning and meticulous planning.
+In this book, I had no admiration for Ian, and so clearly the character representing Iago in this novel was less two-sided than the Iago of the original.

 There are so many more things I could say that I loved about this book, but I’ll leave you to discover all its excellent details.
 I liked this book because I liked spotting the similarities to the play, but I think that you could also enjoy it having not read Shakespeare’s ‘Othello.’

 Thanks again to Jo’s Book Blog for the recommendation, I really enjoyed reading the book!
 Have you read ‘New Boy’ by Tracy Chevalier?
 Did you enjoy it?
 Did you know the original play before reading the novel?

 Let me know all your thoughts in the comments below!